-Jin Kim is in his sixteenth season as Music Director of the Atlantic Symphony Orchestra.
-Under his leadership, Atlantic Symphony has transformed into one of the premier professional orchestras in Boston and New England.
-The music critics including The Boston Globe and the The Patriot Ledger consistently praise the orchestra’s performances as “spectacular, dramatic, expressive, confident and unified”.
-During Kim's tenure the ASO has solidified its mission, broadened the repertoire and continues garnering enthusiastic support from Boston's South Shore community.
+Jin Kim is in his eighteenth season as Music Director of the Atlantic Symphony Orchestra.
+Under his leadership, the Atlantic Symphony has been transformed into one of the premier professional orchestras in Boston and New England.
+Music critics of leading newspapers including The Boston Globe and the The Patriot Ledger, consistently praise the orchestra’s performances as “spectacular, dramatic, expressive, confident and unified.”
+During Kim's tenure the Atlantic Symphony has solidified its mission, expanded its repertoire and continues garner enthusiastic support from Boston's South Shore community and beyond.

 Atlantic Symphony Orchestra · 408 Washington St., Weymouth, MA 02188 · 781-331-3600 · firstname.lastname@example.org